kubernetes/website/content/en/docs/contribute/new-content/contributing-content.md

     {{< /note >}}

 6. The **Open a pull request** screen appears.
 Fill in the form:
-    - The **Subject** field of the pull request by default is the same as the commit summary.
+    - The **Subject** field of the pull request defaults to the commit summary.
     You can change it if needed.
-    - The **Body** is populated by your extended commit message if you have one, and some template text.
+    - The **Body** contains your extended commit message, if you have one, and some template text.
 Add the details the template text asks for, then delete the extra template text.
     - If you add `fixes #<000000>` or `closes #<000000>` to the description,